A jet ski engine has many similarities to your car and truck engines, but they vary on many things.

 Signs Of A Bad Voltage Regulator

-One sign the voltage regulator has gone bad is that the jet ski will flash a “12-Volt Low” on the display, but this could also mean the battery is bad, grounds are dirty, or a fuse is bad.
+One sign the voltage regulator has gone bad is that you will get a “12-Volt Low” on the display, but this could also mean the battery is bad, grounds are dirty, or a fuse is bad.

-Most of the electrical issues I see tend to be a bad battery more often then a bad voltage regulator, but they do wear out.
+Most of the electrical issues I see tend to be a bad battery more often then a bad voltage regulator, but they will wear out.

 Replacement